sdnfv/openNetVM/docs/Install.md

 3. Run openNetVM manager

-    Run openNetVM manager to use 3 cores (1 for displaying statistics, 1 for handling TX queues, 1 for handling manager RX queues; set to cores 0, 1 and 2, respectively, by default), to use 1 NIC port (hexadecimal portmask), 0xF8 for the NF coremask (cores 3, 4, 5, 6, 7), and to use stdout for the statistics console:int
+    Run openNetVM manager to use 3 cores (1 for displaying statistics, 1 for handling TX queues, 1 for handling manager RX queues; set to cores 0, 1 and 2, respectively, by default), to use 1 NIC port (hexadecimal portmask), 0xF8 for the NF coremask (cores 3, 4, 5, 6, 7), and to use stdout for the statistics console:

     ```sh
     ./onvm/go.sh 1 0xF8 -s stdout